AdamHPro/Timeseries_Crypto_forecasting/README.md

 ## Project Duration

 The project is expected to take approximately 8-12 weeks, depending on the complexity of the model and the depth of analysis required.

+## Structure

+- `api/`: Contains the FastAPI code for serving the model.
+- `etl/`: Contains scripts for data extraction, transformation, and loading.
+- `front/`: Contains the React.js frontend code.